List of alien races in Marvel Comics: Elan

-First appearing in Fantastic Four, the Elans are a semi-humanoid race with green skin, antennae, and hoof-like feet.
-Adult Elan are 10' in height.
+The Elans are a semi-humanoid species with green skin, antennae, and hoof-like feet.
 They possess vast, virtually limitless psionic powers with which they can rearrange and transmute atoms and telekinetically manipulate objects.
-As a race, they are peaceful and tend not to associate with other aliens.
-The "Infant Terrible" is an infant member of the Elan race.
+The "Infant Terrible" is an infant Elan.

 Entemen

-First appearing in Marvel Presents, the Entemen are a humanoid race with octopus-like features, including tentacles in place of their arms and legs, and have yellow skin and average 6'6" in height.
+The Entemen are a humanoid species with octopus-like features, including tentacles in place of arms and legs, and have yellow skin and average 6'6" in height.
 Their home planet is Entem.

 Epsiloni

-First appearing in Captain America, the Epsiloni are a humanoid race with pink-white skin, a fanged mouth, and toe-less spatulate feet.
+The Epsiloni are a humanoid species with pink-white skin, a fanged mouth, and toe-less spatulate feet.
 Epsiloni are parasites, draining life-force from other beings and gaining power from it.
-Their government was a fascist military dictatorship, and the Epsiloni were ruthless and regarded all other lifeforms as prey, very similar to Nazis and their methods.
+Their government was a fascist military dictatorship, and the Epsiloni were ruthless and regarded all other lifeforms as prey.

 Ergons

-First appearing in Thor, the Ergons are a humanoid race with red skin, averaging 6'2" in height.
+The Ergons are a humanoid species with red skin, averaging 6'2" in height.
 They possess superhuman strength, an evolutionary adaptation to their homeworld's higher than normal gravity.
 Their culture is highly competitive, merciless, and adventurous.
 Their homeworld, Ergonar, has a gravity twice that of Earth's, is 50% covered in water (mostly ice) and the rest in mountains, and possesses a 90:10, oxygen:methane atmosphere.

 Eridani

-The Eridani are a race of alien humanoids that were supposed to handle the waste management for the Alpha Flight Space Program's Low-Orbit Space Station, but cancelled their services due to negotiation issues.
+The Eridani are a humanoid species that were supposed to handle the waste management for the Alpha Flight Space Program's Low-Orbit Space Station, but cancelled their services due to negotiation issues.

 Ethereals

-First appearing in Annihilation: Heralds of Galactus, the Ethereals are a non-humanoid race that are not composed of solid matter and believe that they are directly evolved from the elementary particles present when the universe was first created.
-The Ethereals do not normally interact with other races, referred to as "solids" or "corporeals", although the renegade Ethereal Stardust abandoned its race to serve Galactus.
-The race was almost exterminated by the Annihilation Wave.
+The Ethereals are a non-humanoid species who believe themselves to be directly evolved from the elementary particles present when the universe was first created.
+The Ethereals do not normally interact with other species, referred to as "solids" or "corporeals", although the renegade Ethereal Stardust abandoned the Ethereals to serve Galactus.
+The species was almost exterminated by the Annihilation Wave.
 A handful of survivors escaped and confronted Stardust, who destroyed them and offered their essences as a gift to Galactus.

 Exolon

-The Exolon are a race of parasitic plasmoid creatures created by Knull, that fed on the immortal souls of living beings.
+The Exolon are a parasitic species created by Knull who feed on the immortal souls of living beings.
 Wraith is the most notable host of the Exolon.